Why you can trust The Zebra

 The Ford Fiesta and the cheapest truck, the Chevy Colorado, have a difference of just $3 in monthly auto insurance expenditure.

 The best way to save on car insurance is to shop around every six months.
-If you’re not sure whether you want to buy a sedan or a truck, you can find a bargain by comparing insurance prices by make and model.
-Enter your ZIP code below to see rates and estimates personalized based on your driving profile.
+If you’re not sure whether you want to buy a sedan or a truck, you can find a bargain by comparing insurance prices by make and model, then getting quotes based on your driving profile.